etxahun/challenge-me/CONTRIBUTING.md

-If you'd like to submit a site, just fork this repo and create a pull request containing three things:
+If you'd like to submit a site, just fork this repo and create a pull request containing:

 1. The name of the event
 2. The date(s) of the event *(not applicable for 'anytime' events - i.e. October, or Second Week of February, Jan 15th, etc)*